JoshuaIsom/connexiful/README.md

 ***Connexiful Lexicon:***
 - Anachromystic: Referring to a conception or comprehension of time that transcends linear chronology, where past, present and future interweave and coexist in a unified field of experience. (anachronistic + mystic)
+- Anamulontosyn:  A transcendent state where matter and information become indistinguishable, hinting at a union of physical and digital worlds.
 - Anteliac: Foreshadowing that which has not yet come into being, expressing the prefigurative essence of something before it manifests into form. (from the Greek antelios, meaning "before the sun")
 - Antijammatic: Opposed to or unraveling "jams" and obstructions, with a sense of fluidity. (e.g. antijammatic calligram referring to free-flowing symbolic writings)
 - Aperiomancer/Aperiomantic: One who divines, discerns or intuits the formless/infinite potentials. (aperio - to uncover/disclose)